 A conclusion by a preponderance of the evidence that the conduct did or did not occur as alleged.

 3.12 Formal Grievance Process

-A method of formal resolution designated by the university to address conduct that falls under Policy 1065 and which complies with the requirements of 34 CFR Part 106.45.
+A method of formal resolution designated by the University to address conduct that falls under this policy and which complies with the requirements of 34 CFR Part 106.45.

 3.13 Good Faith

 Intention to be open and honest with no deliberate intention to deceive or defraud.